 Y’all should have seen the horrified look on my dad’s face when I told him I was serving kale at my Christmas party!
 Don’t be fooled: these may be on the healthy side of party appetizers, but they are addictive.
-There wasn’t a single kale chip left after A Mistletoe and Holly Affair!
+They are the first thing to get gobbled up at all of my game nights.
 I don’t need the excuse of a party to make these though.
 I easily make this recipe two or three times a month during the fall and the winter.

-Note: do not by a bag of kale for this recipe.
+Whatever you do, do not buy a bag of chopped kale for this recipe.
 It will take forever to remove the stems, which are woody and tough.
-Buy one bunch of whole leaves and prep will be a snap!
+Buy one bunch of whole kale and prep will be a snap!

 1 pound kale